Is there a better way to think about scale?

 Nonprofits— and their funders—must understand this distinction.
 And the nonprofit system must have adequate supplies of both types of capital if we are to become more effective.

-Joe Kriesberg is the is the president and CEO of the Massachusetts Association of Community Development Corporations.
+Joe Kriesberg is the is the president and CEO of the Massachusetts Association of Community Development Corporations (MACDC).

-A version of this article was first published in MACDC's "Making Connections" blog.
+A version of this article was first published on MACDC's website.